Under the Korean Commercial Code (KCC), the following types of legal entities are recognised in Korea:

 Dividends paid from a publicly traded corporation to an individual shareholder are taxed in the same manner as those paid from an unlisted company to an individual shareholder.

 Capital gains arising from the sale of listed shares are not subject to tax when sold by a minority shareholder through the securities market.
 However, when the sale takes place over the counter, the capital gains are subject to a 20% tax (10% in the case of listed shares in an SME).
-When the total stake of a shareholder in a listed company, together with any related parties (“majority shareholder”), exceeds 1% of the total shares, or if the total market value of the stock held by the shareholder is KRW1.5 billion or more, such shareholder will be taxed at 30% on the capital gain regardless of whether the shares were sold through the securities market or over the counter.
-For this purpose, the threshold amount will be lowered to KRW1 billion from April 2020, and further lowered to KRW300 million from April 2021.
+When the total stake of a shareholder in a listed company, together with any related parties (majority shareholder), exceeds 1% of the total shares, or if the total market value of the stock held by the shareholder is KRW1 billion or more (lowered in April 2020 from the previous threshold of KRW1.5 billion), such shareholder will be taxed at 30% on the capital gain regardless of whether the shares were sold through the securities market or over the counter.
+For this purpose, the threshold amount was supposed to be further lowered to KRW300 million from April 2021, but the Korean government recently announced its plan to maintain the current threshold of KRW1 billion throughout 2021.
+The presidential decree of the relevant tax law is expected to be amended in early 2021 to reflect the government’s recent announcement.

 In general, interest, dividends and royalties paid to a non-resident company or individual are subject to 22% withholding tax (inclusive of local tax).
-The rate may be reduced under an applicable tax treaty.
+The rate may be reduced under applicable tax treaties.

-The Korean tax authorities tend to challenge the use of treaty countries by non-treaty country residents by aggressively applying the substance-over-form principle to argue that the entity established in a favourable treaty country is not the beneficial owner of the relevant Korean source income.
-“Beneficial owner” refers to a person who bears legal or economic risk related to Korean source income and who, in substance, holds ownership rights over such income, including disposition rights.
+The Korean tax authority tends to challenge the use of treaty countries by non-treaty country residents by aggressively applying the substance-over-form principle to argue that entities established in favourable treaty countries are not the beneficial owners of the relevant Korean source income.
+A “beneficial owner” is a person who bears legal or economic risk related to Korean source income and who, in substance, holds ownership rights over such income, including disposition rights.

-The Korean tax authorities closely monitor companies whose profitability suddenly drops or whose profits fluctuate over a number of years.
-The Korean tax authorities are likely to scrutinise companies that have had significant business restructuring as well as those paying substantial royalties or management service fees to foreign companies and companies with financial transactions with overseas related parties.
+The Korean tax authority closely monitors companies whose profitability suddenly drops or whose profits fluctuate over a number of years.
+The Korean tax authority is likely to scrutinise companies that have had significant business restructuring as well as those paying substantial royalties or management service fees to foreign companies and companies with financial transactions with overseas related parties.

-The Korean tax authorities challenge the use of related party limited risk distribution arrangements from a transfer pricing perspective.
+The Korean tax authority challenges the use of limited risk distribution arrangements from a transfer pricing perspective.

-Taxpayers can resort to mutual agreement procedures (MAPs) under the relevant tax treaty in order to resolve double taxation arising from a transfer pricing adjustment.
-MAPs can generally be requested within three years from the date when the taxpayer becomes aware of the adjustment.
+Taxpayers can resort to a MAP under the relevant tax treaty in order to resolve double taxation arising from a transfer pricing adjustment.
+A MAP can generally be requested within three years of the date when the taxpayer becomes aware of the adjustment.

 A MAP is often initiated in the jurisdiction that is expected to claim a tax refund.
 Competent authority (CA) negotiations will commence on the date the relevant CA sends a letter to the other CA accepting the request for a MAP.
 The CAs will then discuss issues through the exchange of position papers and via CA meetings throughout the year.